Can bacteria make their own food from sunlight?

 Bacteria known as decomposers break down wastes and dead organisms into smaller molecules.
 These bacteria use the organic substrates they break down to get their energy, carbon, and nutrients they need for survival.

 Bacteria can also be chemotrophs.
-Chemotrophs obtain energy by breaking down chemical compounds in their environment.
+Chemosynthetic bacteria, or chemotrophs, obtain energy by breaking down chemical compounds in their environment.
 An example of one of these chemicals broken down by bacteria is nitrogen-containing ammonia.
 These bacteria are important because they help cycle nitrogen through the environment for other living things to use.
 Nitrogen cannot be made by living organisms, so it must be continually recycled.
 Organisms need nitrogen to make organic compounds, such as DNA.

 Some bacteria depend on other organisms for survival.
 For example, some bacteria live in the roots of legumes, such as pea plants (Figure below).
 The bacteria turn nitrogen-containing molecules into nitrogen that the plant can use.
 Meanwhile, the root provides nutrients to the bacteria.
 In this relationship, both the bacteria and the plant benefit, so it is known as a mutualism.

-These bacteria-containing nodules on a soybean root help provide the plant with nitrogen.
+These mutualistic bacteria-containing nodules on a soybean root help provide the plant with nitrogen.

 Other bacteria are parasitic and can cause illness.
 In parasitism, the bacteria benefit, and the other organism is harmed.
 Harmful bacteria will be discussed in another concept.